josefsbreakfast/Polaris-Protocol/Containment_Studies/💞_Containment_Theory/README.md

 ---

+> *“For already in classical mechanics there was indeterminability from a practical point of view.”*
+> — Richard Feynman, *The Character of Physical Law* (1965)

+---

 ## 🧭 Orientation
+**Containment Theory** begins where Feynman left off — with the recognition that what appears stable is only **practically determined**, not truly fixed.
+Just as classical physics concealed uncertainty inside the limits of its measurements, classical geopolitics and governance conceal instability inside the language of control.
+Containment has always included drift; it is not the opposite of freedom but its medium of modulation.

-**Containment Theory** gathers the analytic frameworks that re-imagine containment as a dynamic, adaptive field.
+This cluster gathers the analytic frameworks that re-imagine containment as a **dynamic, adaptive field**.
-It moves beyond the Cold-War binary of *containment versus détente* and into models that treat both container and containee as **simultaneous, evolving waveforms**.
+It moves beyond the Cold-War binary of *containment versus détente* and into models that treat both container and containee as **simultaneous, evolving waveforms** — systems coupled through feedback, learning, and phase interference.

 Here, containment is not a boundary but a *relationship of phase, feedback, and adaptation* — a field through which information, emotion, and power travel, mutate, and learn.
-Each node in this cluster explores a different formal dimension of that field: waveform coupling, co-evolution, temporal governance, and systemic topology.
+Each node explores a different formal dimension of that field: waveform coupling, co-evolution, temporal governance, and systemic topology.

 ---